mikedilger/solvent/README.md

 slices (&[&str]), these borrows do not persist beyond the lifetime of the register function call, as they are internally copied into Strings and Vecs (and HashMaps).

-The algorithm is determinstic.
-Even if multiple correct answers exist, it will always yield the same one.

-Circular dependency graphs are detected and will cause a `panic!`

 Solvent does not yet handle boolean logic, e.g. `A` depends on `!B || B && !D` but it is my intention to support boolean logic eventually, and I've worked